 Each dosha will benefit differently from a consistent dinacharya, however, they will all achieve balance when they develop an Ayurvedic routine that is suitable to their constitution.

 Dinacharya Starts in the Morning

 Developing a strong morning practice of dinacharya can help you set the precedence for the entire day.
 You can read more about the specific steps of an Ayurveda morning routine.

 - Wake early, about 6 am for Vata, 5:30 am for Pitta, and 4:30 am for Kapha.
 This may be difficult at first, but after developing the habit, it will come easier.
 This can also be helped by sleeping in a room that allows in some natural light of the sunrise.
 Waking early gives the mind a sense of peace and purity, as it is during a sattvic time of day.
 It helps to regularize the circadian rhythm and encourages discipline.

-- Give time for elimination and cleansing, including bowel movements, tongue scraping, cleansing of the teeth, or oil-pulling.
+- Give time for elimination and cleansing, including bowel movements, tongue scraping, cleansing of the teeth, and oil-pulling.
 Splash and clean the face with cool water.
 This aids in the natural detoxification of the body, and cleaning the membranes and skin of the face helps to awaken the senses and bring alertness.
 Drink a large cup of warm water to cleanse the organs.

 - Take some time to connect with the greater cosmos.
 Thank the universe or higher powers for their presence, think of your teachers, and everything you are grateful for.
 This will connect you with the energetic field of the universe, which frees your consciousness from attachment and sluggishness.